FineUploader/fine-uploader/readme.md

 if the user agent does not support the File API.
 * `getFile(fileId)` - Returns the `File` object associated with the passed file ID.
 Undefined if the underlying file cannot be found, or if the user agent does not support the File API.
 For more info on the `File` object, please see [the entry in the W3C spec](http://www.w3.org/TR/FileAPI/#dfn-file).
+* `deleteFile(fileId)` - This allows you to programmatically order Fine Uploader to send a DELETE request for a specific file.
+Fine Uploader actually uses the API call internally when a user clicks the delete link in FineUploader mode.

 <br/>
 ### FineUploader mode API functions ###